vsajip/python-gnupg/README.rst

 Released: Not yet.

-* Changed how any return value from the ``on_data`` callable is processed.
+* Fixed #108: Changed how any return value from the ``on_data`` callable is processed.
 In earlier versions, the return value was ignored.
 In this version, if the return value is ``False``, the data received from ``gpg`` is not buffered.
 Otherwise (if the value is ``None`` or ``True``, for example), the data is buffered as normal.
 This functionality can be used to do your own buffering, or to prevent buffering altogether.

   The ``on_data`` callable is also called once with an empty byte-string to signal the end of data from ``gpg``.